1985–86 Philadelphia Flyers season: Records

 Among the team records set during the 1985–86 season was a 13-game winning streak from October 19 to November 17.
 On November 3, Tim Kerr set a team record (since tied multiple times) by scoring three powerplay goals in a game.
-Pelle Eklund’s nine consecutive games with an assist from March 2 to March 20 is a team rookie record.
-Kerr’s 34 powerplay goals on the season is an NHL record.
-Mark Howe’s +87 plus/minus rating is a franchise single season high and his seven shorthanded goals tied the franchise record.
+Pelle Eklund's nine consecutive games with an assist from March 2 to March 20 is a team rookie record.
+Kerr's 34 powerplay goals on the season is an NHL record.
+Mark Howe's +87 plus/minus rating is a franchise single season high and his seven shorthanded goals tied the franchise record.
 Howe also set franchise marks for defenseman for goals scored (24) and points (82).
 Eklund set the team rookie record for assists (51).
-The team’s 53 wins on the season tied the high mark set during the previous season.
+The team's 53 wins on the season tied the high mark set during the previous season.
 Their four ties during the season is the fewest in team history, while the one home tie and three road ties is tied for the fewest.

 During the second period of game four of their division semifinal series against the New York Rangers, the Flyers tied a team record for most goals in a single playoff period (5) and set a team record for fastest five-goals scored in a playoff game, taking seven minutes and forty-eight seconds to do so.

+Milestones

 Transactions

 The Flyers were involved in the following transactions from May 31, 1985, the day after the deciding game of the 1985 Stanley Cup Finals, through May 24, 1986, the day of the deciding game of the 1986 Stanley Cup Finals.